About the 2014 Annual

 extension specialist from Universities, State, Federal and private research

 organizations, and industry.
-The Southern Region also contains a student section,
+The Southern Region also contains a student

-from Departments of Horticulture and Plant Science across the region.
+clubs from Departments of Horticulture and Plant Science across the region.

 The main focus of the Southern Region is the Annual Meeting, which is held